Emotion and memory: Contextual effects of emotion on memory

 Contextual effects occur as a result of the degree of similarity between the encoding context and the retrieval context of an emotional dimension.
 The main findings are that the current mood we are in affects what is attended, encoded and ultimately retrieved, as reflected in two similar but subtly different effects: the mood congruence effect and mood-state dependent retrieval.
 Positive encoding contexts have been connected to activity in the right fusiform gyrus.
 Negative encoding contexts have been correlated to activity in the right amygdala (Lewis & Critchley, 2003).
 However, Lewis and Critchley (2003) claim that it is not clear whether involvement of the emotional system in encoding memory differs for positive or negative emotions, or whether moods at recall lead to activity in the corresponding positive or negative neural networks.

-The mood congruence effect
+Mood congruence effect

 The mood congruence effect refers to the tendency of individuals to retrieve information more easily when it has the same emotional content as their current emotional state.
 For instance, being in a depressed mood increases the tendency to remember negative events (Drace, 2013).

 This effect has been demonstrated for explicit retrieval as well as implicit retrieval.